uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 ## Future work

+### CVE Auditing

+An useful addition would be to have SUSE Manager as an admission controller for rejecting pod creation whenever an image used is vulnerable.

 ### Deploy OpenStack Cloud

-The approach described in this RFC can be further reused for deploying and managing an OpenStack Cloud using AirShip, given that `skuba` is similar to `airshipctl`:
+If OpenStack Cloud will be deployed using AirShip (still under discussion), the approach described in this RFC can be further reused for deploying and managing an OpenStack Cloud, given that `skuba` is similar to `airshipctl`:

 - provision nodes to be part of the cloud
 - tag nodes and bootstrap them to be part of the cloud